tumido/slack-first/README.md

 3. Set subscriptions on _Event Subscriptions_ tab:

    1. Toggle _Enable Events_
-   2. Set _Request URL_ to the Bot URL obtained from Ngrok.
+   2. Set _Request URL_ to the Bot URL obtained from Ngrok with `/slack/events` path.
    3. Expand the _Subscribe bot to events_ and add following subscriptions:
       - `member_joined_channel`
       - `message.channels`